The 6-Step Process for Dealing with Employee Absenteeism

 Employee absenteeism can be difficult to address once it’s become a habit or accepted behavior by your team.
 After all, you can’t force employees to show up to work on time.
-But instead of watching the costs of unexpected absences add up, try this six step-process to get a handle on employee absenteeism and incentivize your whole team to embrace their inner punctuality.
+But instead of watching the costs of unexpected absences add up, try this six-step process to reduce employee absenteeism in the workplace:

 1. Create an employee attendance policy